 Rooms for Engaged and Active Learning (REAL) spaces feature an instructor station, four flat panel displays around the room, dual flat panel displays at each table, and whiteboards around the room for each table.
 These rooms have 10 semi-circular tables and can generally accommodate 60 students.

-In addition, N124 BCC is based on the REAL concept.
+In addition, N124 Business College Complex is based on the REAL concept.
 This rooms differs from the McDonel rooms in that there are no tables; rather there are wheeled chairs.
 The room has whiteboards on all the walls and there are nine pedestals that provide power and video connections for student groups.
 Each pedestal is also associated with a flat panel display and there are two projectors for use with the technology cart.